4.72 from 14 votes

-This recipe for chicken enchiladas with flour tortillas makes four enchiladas, filled with seasoned chicken in a creamy cheesy filling, rolled and topped with salsa and cheese then baked until golden and crispy on the outside.
-A delicious dinner for 2-4 people made easy!
+This recipe for chicken enchiladas for two makes four enchiladas filled with seasoned chicken in a creamy cheesy filling, rolled and topped with salsa and cheese then baked until golden and crispy on the outside.
+A delicious dinner for two people made easy!

 overhead shot of a small batch of chicken enchiladas in a baking dish.